yarnpkg/rfcs/accepted/0000-selective-versions-resolutions.md

-In these example, the need does not seem very important (the user could maybe use `typescript@2.2.2` or ask the `@angular/cli` dev team to relax its constraints on typescript), but there could be cases where a nested dependency introduces a bug and the project developper would want to set a specific version for it (see for example this [comment](https://github.com/yarnpkg/yarn/issues/2763#issuecomment-302682844)).
+In these example, the need does not seem very important (the user could maybe use `typescript@2.2.2` or ask the `@angular/cli` dev team to relax its constraints on typescript), but there could be cases where a nested dependency introduces a bug and the project developer would want to set a specific version for it (see for example this [comment](https://github.com/yarnpkg/yarn/issues/2763#issuecomment-302682844)).

 ## Related scenario (out of scope of this document)

 An extension of this motivation is also the potential need for mapping nested dependencies to others.
-For example a project developper could want to map `typescript@>=2.0.0 <2.3.0` to `my-typescript-fork@2.0.0`.
+For example a project developer could want to map `typescript@>=2.0.0 <2.3.0` to `my-typescript-fork@2.0.0`.

 See alternatives solutions below also.